-Have a long list of outstanding DIY projects?
-Now’s the perfect time to do them.
-But what jobs does your insurer need to know about?
+Do you have a long list of outstanding home DIY projects you’re about to tackle?
+If so, what jobs does your insurer need to know about?

-What better way to spend your weekend than tackling some long-overdue DIY projects.
-A lick of paint can give a room a new sense of purpose.
-Renovating a whole room could even boost your home's value.
+What better way is there to spend your weekend than tackling some long-overdue DIY projects?
+A lick of paint could give a room a new sense of purpose.

-If you’ve successfully put up a couple of shelves you might be fancying yourself as the next Handy Andy.
-But before you starting knocking down walls, there are some jobs that you should tell your home insurance company about.
+If you’ve successfully put up a couple of shelves, you might fancy yourself as the next Handy Andy.

 What are the most expensive rooms to renovate?